Сarbon neutrality

 arrow

-The balance is not zero — it is positive
+The balance is not zero — it is negative

-The effect is confirmed not by "theoretical" calculations, but by measurements at ALROSA's industrial facilities
+The effect is confirmed not by theoretical calculations, but by scientific research conducted at ALROSA's industrial facilities

 ALROSA accounts for more than 30% of global diamond mining

-This means that at least one in three natural diamonds in the world is already carbon-neutral today.
+This means that at least every third natural diamond in the world is already carbon neutral today.

-ALROSA BECAME THE FIRST MINING COMPANY IN THE WORLD TO
+ALROSA BECAME THE WORLD'S FIRST MINING COMPANY TO

 Undergo independent international verification

-The company is establishing a new industry standard and changing the perception of what mining can be in the 21st century.
+The company is setting a new industry standard and redefining what mineral extraction can look like in the 21st century.

-ALROSA became the first mining company in the world whose product — natural diamonds — is officially recognized as carbon-neutral.
-International verification confirmed that during the diamond mining process, CO₂ absorption exceeds all greenhouse gas emissions.
+ALROSA became the world's first mining company whose product — natural diamonds — has been officially recognized as carbon neutral.
+International verification confirmed that during diamond mining, CO₂ absorption exceeds all greenhouse gas emissions.

-Achieving carbon neutrality in production inspired ALROSA to launch Russia's first CCS-CDR project aimed at increasing the intensity of CO₂ absorption.
+Achieving carbon neutral production inspired ALROSA to launch Russia's first CCS-CDR project to increase the intensity of CO₂ absorption.

-Scientists conducting measurements at ALROSA's Mirny-Nyurba Mining and Processing Division noticed that when two diamond-bearing rocks — primary kimberlite and alluvial sands — are mixed, carbon dioxide absorption stops.
-When the primary rock is separated from the sands, it resumes CO₂ absorption.
+Scientists conducting measurements at ALROSA's Mirny-Nyurba Mining and Processing Plant observed that when two diamond-bearing rock types — primary kimberlite and alluvial sands — are mixed, carbon dioxide absorption ceases.
+When the primary rock is separated from the sands, CO₂ absorption resumes.
+This means that by upgrading its technology, ALROSA will be able to increase the volume of carbonization.

 EXPERT COMMENTS